Page Comparison for SEO: The Complete Guide (2024)

 The 7 Core Elements to Compare

-A thorough page comparison for SEO should evaluate the following dimensions.
-Each one maps to a documented ranking signal or a user experience factor that influences dwell time and engagement.
+A thorough page comparison for SEO must evaluate the following dimensions in every audit cycle.
+Each one maps directly to a documented ranking signal or a user experience factor that influences dwell time, bounce rate, and organic engagement.

 1